thisisamardeep/portfolio/_posts/2025-06-02-spsc_queue.md

-Many times we generally generate the assembly from the compiler and try to look into it for bugs or performance reasons but dont look inside what the processor does.If you have linux machine with intel cpu you can disable prefetching and see the instructions actually being executed.This helps a lot in understanding atomics when we need to reason why we have cache line misses.For some cpus they fetch in 2 chunks of cache lines so you might need to double your alignment to keep cache coherence traffic low.
+Many times we generally generate the assembly from the compiler and try to look into it for bugs or performance reasons but dont look inside what the processor does.If you have linux machine with intel cpu you can disable prefetching and see the instructions actually being executed.This helps a lot in understanding atomics when we need to reason why we have cache line misses.For some cpus they fetch in 2 chunks of cache lines so you might need to double your alignment to keep cache coherence traffic low.For my intel cpu i need to double the hardware alignnment to get best benchmarks.For your cpu it might be different.

 In our queue we have 2 acquire release barriers.For push_index we need to make sure that all loads are able to see all stores and the side effects of stores.What this means for our queue is that suppose we have 2 threads